allanlundhansen/chat-ontology-builder-backend/memory-bank/progress.md

 ## Current Status

-The KantAI Backend project is currently in the **planning and design phase**.
-The conceptual architecture has been defined, but implementation has not yet begun.
+The KantAI Backend project is transitioning from the planning phase to initial implementation.
+The first component - the Kantian Category Structure Knowledge Graph - has been designed and implemented as the foundation for the Understanding Module.

 ## What Works

 - Project conceptual architecture has been designed
 - Theoretical mapping of Kantian concepts to computational components is complete
 - Documentation of system requirements and goals is in place
+- **Neo4j schema for the Kantian Category Structure has been implemented**, including:
+  - Four primary Kantian categories (Quantity, Quality, Relation, Modality) with subcategories
+  - Concept node structure with properties and constraints
+  - Relationship types based on Kantian categories
+  - Query templates for common operations
+  - Sample data for testing and demonstration
+  - Validation queries to ensure correctness

 ## What's Left to Build

-### Core Components (Not Started)
+### Core Components (In Progress)
-- Understanding Module (Neo4j GraphDB)
+- Understanding Module (Neo4j GraphDB) - **Schema Implemented**
+  - Integration with remaining backend services
+  - API layer for external access
-- Imagination Module (Productive and Reproductive)
+- Imagination Module (Productive and Reproductive) - Not Started
-- Judgment Module (Determinant and Reflective)
+- Judgment Module (Determinant and Reflective) - Not Started
-- Reason Module (Active Inference)
+- Reason Module (Active Inference) - Not Started
-- Action/Sense Layer (LLM Integration)
+- Action/Sense Layer (LLM Integration) - Not Started
-- Ethical Oversight Module
+- Ethical Oversight Module - Not Started

-### Infrastructure (Not Started)
+### Infrastructure (In Progress)
-- Development environment setup
+- Development environment setup - **Basic structure created**
-- CI/CD pipeline
+- CI/CD pipeline - Not Started
-- Containerization with Docker
+- Containerization with Docker - Not Started
-- Kubernetes deployment
+- Kubernetes deployment - Not Started
-- Monitoring and logging
+- Monitoring and logging - Not Started

 ### API Layer (Not Started)
 - RESTful API endpoints
 - WebSocket support
-- GraphQL interface
 - Authentication and authorization
 - Documentation with OpenAPI/Swagger